-This high-protein mug cake is soft, fluffy, and ready in just 1 minute - made with protein powder and packed with over 24g of protein.
-A single-serve microwave recipe that's naturally eggless and vegan-friendly, and stays moist and cake-like every time, never dry or rubbery.
+This high-protein mug cake is soft, fluffy, and ready in 1 minute.
+Made with protein powder and oat flour, it has 24g of protein per serving and stays moist and cake-like, never dry or rubbery.
+Single-serve, eggless, and made in one mug.

 - 🕒 Ready In: 1 minute